mehmetoguzderin/UD_Old_Turkish/README.md

 # Introduction

 `UD_Turkic_Tonqq` is a treebank that closely follows the Universal Dependencies guidelines of version 2.7 as published.
-The corpus of this treebank consists of sentences from texts of Turkic script or sentences that are trivially convertible.
+This treebank's corpus consists of texts of Turkic script or sentences that are trivially convertible.
+Trivially convertible is defined as follows: the sentence is from a collection written before the 17th century, or matches Turkic-script sentences' structure.
-Trivially convertible is defined as follows: the sentence structure closely matches one of the Turkic script texts, the sentence consists of vocabulary from Turkic script texts or transliterations consistent with Turkic script texts, and the number of transliterated words does not exceed the maximum of Turkic script texts in quantity.

 # Genres